 Your watch has a wrist-based pulse oximeter to gauge the peripheral saturation of oxygen in your blood (SpO2).
 As your altitude increases, the level of oxygen in your blood can decrease.
-Knowing your oxygen saturation can help you determine how your body is acclimating to high altitudes for alpine sport and expedition.

-You can manually begin a pulse oximeter reading by viewing the pulse oximeter glance (Getting Pulse Oximeter Readings, page 75).
-You can also turn on all-day readings (Setting the Pulse Oximeter Mode, page 75).
+You can manually begin a pulse oximeter reading by viewing the pulse oximeter glance (Getting Pulse Oximeter Readings, page 63).
+You can also turn on all-day readings (Turning On All-Day Mode, page 63).
 When you view the pulse oximeter glance while you are not moving, your watch analyzes your oxygen saturation and your elevation.
 The elevation profile helps indicate how your pulse oximeter readings are changing, relative to your to elevation.